-Buy 4 Gardena products and get an extra 5% off at checkout.
+Buy 4 or more Gardena products and get 5% OFF

 Rule 1.
 Maintain the area uniformly moist